-We believe that commodities might be overbought short- term but remain under-owned long-term.
+We believe that commodities might be short-term overbought but remain long-term under-owned.
 After years of capex underinvestment, many commodities are facing a supply shortage while demand is firm.
 The invasion of Ukraine by Russia and the sanctions are worsening the situation.
-Energy and commodities are needed for virtually everything, and Russia exports both massively.
-And unlike in 1973, it’s not just the price of oil, but the price of everything that is surging.
-Furthermore, the supply shock might be a long lasting one.
+Energy and commodities are needed for virtually everything, yet Russia exports everything, and unlike in 1973, it isn’t just the price of oil, but the price of everything that is surging.
+And the supply shock might be a long lasting one.
 Indeed, despite ongoing negotiations between Russia and Ukraine, a stalemate with prolonged economic impacts looks likely.
 We are thus positive on broad commodities.
 We keep our preference stance on Gold.
 The yellow metal is one of the few portfolio diversifier remaining.
 It benefits from lower real bond yields, geopolitical uncertainty and tight supply.

 Forex: Positive on the dollar against all currencies

 In Forex, we find all currencies unattractive against the dollar.
-The Ukrainian War weighs on EUR and GBP prospects from several angles: macroeconomic growth prospects, interest rate differentials and flows of funds.
-However, normalization by the ECB could support the EUR in the coming months.
-Fundamental drivers support the CHF over the medium term but short-term drivers support the USD, especially widening the rate differential.
-Growth momentum and monetary policy differentials are weighing on the yen.
+The Ukrainian War weights on EUR and GBP prospects from several angles: macroeconomic growth prospects, interest rate differentials and flows of funds.
+However, ECB normalization could support the EUR in the coming months.
+A hesitant Bank of England is also weighing on the GBP.
+Fundamental drivers support the CHF over the medium term but short-term drivers support the USD, especially widening rate differential.
+Growth momentum and monetary policy differentials are weighting on the yen.